greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 This function displays compaction information for an append-optimized table.
 The information is for the on-disk data files on Greenplum Database segments that store the table data.
 You can use the information to determine the data files that will be compacted by a `VACUUM` operation on an append-optimized table.

-**Note:** Until a VACUUM operation deletes the row from the data file, deleted or updated data rows occupy physical space on disk even though they are hidden to new transactions.
+> **Note** Until a VACUUM operation deletes the row from the data file, deleted or updated data rows occupy physical space on disk even though they are hidden to new transactions.
 The configuration parameter [gp\_appendonly\_compaction](config_params/guc-list.html) controls the functionality of the `VACUUM` command.

 This table describes the \_\_gp\_aovisimap\_compaction\_info function output table.